hburden/DAT255/README.md

 - [Sorting out the easy tasks from the difficult] [xkcd]
 - Louis C. K. on [driving and cell phones] [COCO]
 - [Wiki page][OccWiki] on Occlusion testing and Test Leader (incl. downloads)
+- See the [Test Leader wiki page][OccWiki] for more information about Occlusion testing and Test Leader

 ## Lectures and Tutorials
 Below you can see the date, time, room and themes for the lectures.
 There is also a detailed schedule in [TimeEdit].